DavidSchmidt3/spolubyvanie/README.md

 # Create T3 App
+This project is still in development, and some functionalities may be broken.
+I often update to the latest Next.js canary version, which can cause things to break, along with experimenting with the latest Next.js approaches.

 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.
 TRPC was removed as there aren't many dynamic data fetching needs in this project and there is no need for mobile app.
 For server side data fetching I use React Server Components.